 - Whether you had any fault in causing your injuries

-Two Ways to Calculate “Pain and Suffering” Damages: “Per Diem” and “Multiplier”
+There are Two Ways to Calculate “Pain and Suffering” Damages “Per Diem” and “Multiplier”

 Some attorneys use one of these two methods to begin negotiations for your compensation.
 Much of the final amount that you get relies on your personal injury lawyer’s ability to negotiate with the insurance adjuster or to connect with a jury.
 Some lawyers get better results than others.